enso-org/enso/doc/haskell-style-guide.md

 | **Name** | [`PatternSynonyms`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-PatternSynonyms) |
 | **Flag** | `-XPatternSynonyms`                                                                                                              |

+Pattern synonyms enable giving names to parametrized pattern schemes.
+They can also be thought of as abstract constructors that don’t have a bearing on data representation.
+They can be unidirectional or bidirectional, and are incredibly useful for defining clean APIs to not-so-clean data.

 #### QuasiQuotes

 |          |                                                                                                                          |
 |:---------|:-------------------------------------------------------------------------------------------------------------------------|
 | **Name** | [`QuasiQuotes`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-QuasiQuotes) |
 | **Flag** | `-XQuasiQuotes`                                                                                                          |

+Quasi-quotation allows patterns and expressions to be written using programmer-defined concrete syntax.
+This extension enables the use of quotations in Haskell source files.

 #### RankNTypes